vsg24/NO-MVC/README.md

 * Plenty of common useful functions
 * Fast and lightweight (Core framework size is under **100 KB**)

-Using PhpStorm 2016+ by JetBrains you will experience near **PERFECT**  intellisense thanks to the PHP 7 type hinting and consideration in the code base
+Using PhpStorm 2016+ by JetBrains you will experience near **PERFECT**  intellisense thanks to the PHP 7 type hinting and consideration in the code base.
+In order to get correct intellisense for css and js imports read <a href="https://www.jetbrains.com/help/phpstorm/2016.1/configuring-folders-within-a-content-root.html">this article</a>

 **Requirements:**
 * PHP 7.0+